Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Traditional Image Watermarking

 \subsection{Deep Learning-based Image Watermarking}

+Deep learning (DL)-based image watermarking leverages Deep Neural Networks (DNNs) to embed messages into cover images.
+Similar to \Cref{eq:tradi_pipe}, the formal pipeline of DL-based methods differs from traditional domain-based schemes in that the embedding locus $\Lambda=\mathsf{\{feature\;map,\theta\}}$, and $\theta \neq \varnothing$, since these methods rely on one or more DNNs trained to reconstruct the watermarked image so that it closely approximates the original.
+Such networks can be regarded as a specialized instantiation of $\mathsf{Gen}$.

-Deep learning (DL)-based image watermarking is a technique that leverages deep neural networks to embed a watermark into a cover image.
-Kandi et al.~\cite{kandi2017exploring} was the first to explore the potential of Convolutional Neural Network (CNN)-based encoder–decoder architecture for digital image watermarking.
-Zhu et al.~\cite{zhu2018hidden} proposed HiDDeN, a pioneering work targeting DL-based invisible image watermarking.
+Kandi \textit{et al.}~\cite{kandi2017exploring} was the first to explore the potential of Convolutional Neural Network (CNN)-based encoder–decoder architecture for digital image watermarking.
+Zhu \textit{et al.}~\cite{zhu2018hidden} proposed HiDDeN, a pioneering work targeting DL-based invisible image watermarking.
 They jointly trained a CNN-based autoencoder network.
-The encoder takes a secret key and a cover image as input and generates a watermarked image visually indistinguishable from the cover image.
-The image watermark extractor then accurately recovers the embedded key.
+The encoder takes a message $m$ and a cover image $I$ as input and generates a watermarked image visually indistinguishable from the cover image.
+The image watermark extractor then accurately recovers the embedded message.
 Specifically, the objective function of this method is defined as: